-- Policy 6.1 Pursue State, Federal and other funding sources to assist low- and moderate-income households with water or sewage disposal system installations or upgrades necessary to conserve the housing stock and provide standardized, sanitary housing conditions. - Action 6.1a Support funding applications, when requested by service districts, for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
+Policy 6.1 Pursue State, Federal and other funding sources to assist low- and moderate-income households with water or sewage disposal system installations or upgrades necessary to conserve the housing stock and provide standardized, sanitary housing conditions.

+Support funding applications, when requested by service districts, for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
 Provide planning, grant-writing assistance and matching funds, if available.
-Take a proactive approach and remind the districts of the County's willingness to provide this support annually at the meeting. - Policy 6.2 Support agencies and organizations pursuing funding for development, preservation, and rehabilitation of affordable housing. - Action 6.2a Assist agencies and organizations in their pursuit of funding by providing technical assistance when requested.
+Take a proactive approach and remind the districts of the County's willingness to provide this support annually at the meeting.